felschrr/hellcase-odds-js/README.md

 7. When done, press `Enter` if you want to calculate another case profitability, if not type `exit` to exit the script

 ## Known bugs :bug:
-* [ ] The 4th most expensive skin variant is not taken into account ➡️ To be fixed
+* [ ] The 4th most expensive skin variant is not taken into account
-* [ ] Chrome is not working properly ➡️ To be fixed
+* [ ] Chrome is not working properly